Upwardfi/docs/source/includes/auth.md

 The endpoints uses OAuth 2.0 Bearer Token to authenticate requests.

 You can request tokens with `/auth/token` endpoint.
-The `API Key` and `API secret` are available in the account settings page.
+The `API Key` and `API secret` are available in the product settings page at `https://app.highline.co/manage-product`.
 Your API keys carry many privileges, so be sure to keep them secure!
 Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

 ### HTTP Request